 Students have one nominated supervisor listed in the VSV database.
 Teachers will work with this nominated supervisor.

 What resources do I need to provide for a student I’m supervising?

 School supervisors must ensure students have access to adequate means of communication with their VSV teachers during designated times at school.
 This will include access to a phone and email, and may include access to other technology such as webcams, microphones and video-conferencing equipment.
 Supervisors should ensure that students can access VSV Online.

 All students at VSV require regular and reliable access to the internet.
 Most desktops or laptops are compatible with VSV Online and our online classrooms.
-Please keep in mind that for some subjects, an iPhone or iPad-like device (including Android tablets) will be insufficient to meet the needs of the study.
+Please note that a smartphone, tablet or Chromebook is not sufficient to meet the needs of the study.
 Where possible, it is recommended that more than one device is available if more than one child is enrolled at VSV.

 Do students need a textbook?

 Alongside the materials developed by the teachers at VSV, certain subjects require textbooks and additional resources.
 These can be purchased from our recommended resource supplier, Campion Education.
 View our book lists and resource lists for instructions on how to place an order.